 In the quick stretch of highway from the airport to bustling Panama City, the hip old quarter of Casco Viejo invites a good wandering and the gleaming high rises of Avenida Balboa introduce themselves, sparkling in the afternoon sun over the Pacific.
-Panama City is packed with luxury hotels, designer boutiques and salons that open at 6am for five dollar blowouts.
-The waterfront has myriads of bike and walking trails, but don’t expect to see young professionals pedaling to the office.
-One needs to arrive pressed and coiffed to perfection.
+Panama City is packed with luxury hotels, designer boutiques and salons that open at six am for five dollar blowouts.
+The waterfront has myriads of bike and walking trails, but don’t expect to see young professionals pedaling to the office – one needs to arrive pressed and coiffed to perfection.

 Panama’s population is a study in diversity, both culturally and religiously, evidenced by a strong Catholic population, the city’s Mormon Temple, and a large Hasidic Jewish community.
 Ancestors of present day Afro-Caribbeans and Asians built the canal and the railroad, their descendants making up a large swath of the citizenry.
 Europeans and Americans have been lured to Panama by generous retirement opportunities, low crime rates and a favorable cost of living.
 Not only is it a pleasurable place to live, a vacation stay here is easy on the wallet, compared to similar accommodations in sultry hotspots it closely resembles, like Miami.
 A glut of high end properties has brought room rates down, especially in the summer.
 This squiggle of land close to the equator enjoys a year round temperate climate, making it easy on the calendar to plan a trip.